Advisement Within the Department of Social Sciences

 - The department believes that proper advisement takes time and that students are best served when their faculty advisors are prepared in advance to meet with them.
 Accordingly, "drop-in" advisement is strongly discouraged.
 Instead, the department is committed to requiring students to make appointments in advance via e-mail, telephone, or personal contact for advising sessions with their advisors.

 - All new majors and any current students who do not have a specific advisor will be assigned advisors by discipline (see below for details)

-- In special circumstances where time is critical or an assigned advisor is simply not available, other faculty (especially the chair) may provide temporary advisement as needed.
+- In special circumstances where time is critical or an assigned advisor is simply not available, another discipline-specific faculty member may provide temporary advisement when available.

-- Students who wish to switch from their assigned advisor may do so provided they contact the department chair or secretary and request to do so.
+- Students who wish to switch from their assigned advisor may do so provided they contact the department chair or administrative assistant and request to do so.
 This will ensure that departmental advising records are kept up to date and that advisement workloads are distributed fairly among faculty.

 Advisor Assignment Guidelines

-Note:The department chair will meet with all new majors prior to their being assigned an advisor, and will advise all department minors and complete all military student or VA degree checks.
+Note:The department chair will advise all department minors and complete all military student or VA degree checks.

-Check with the department office or in Degree Works to see your assigned advisor.
+Check with the department office, Degree Works, or the chart below to locate your assigned advisor.